balaji1974/nosql/elasticsearch/README.md

 Start elastic with the following command: bin/elasticsearch -Enode.name=node-2 -Epath.data=./node-2/data -Epath.logs=./node-2/log -> This will override the default setting in the elasticsearch.yaml file.

-Third way (use cloud solution but needs subscription)
+Third way
 ---------
+Use cloud solution but needs subscription

 ```